Versa or Gamut: How to Choose the Right Adaptive Paddling System for Your Needs

 Versa Paddle System

-The Versa system includes an adjustable paddle that’s supported by a mount, which reduces on the shoulders, back and joints.
-It can be used straight or angled downward, with the angled position allowing a smaller range of motion and even one-handed paddling—ideal for people with substantial injuries, disabilities or mobility limitations.
+The Versa system includes an adjustable paddle that’s supported by a mount, which reduces strain on the shoulders, back, and joints.
+It can be used straight or angled downward.
+The angled position allows for a smaller range of motion and even one-handed paddling—ideal for people with substantial injuries, disabilities, or mobility limitations.

 Key Features